mendicant/anita/README.md

 When running `rake start` anita will install her dependencies, help you create a default configuration and initialize the database.
-She will then start up and begin logging.
+She will then start up both her bot and web features.

 Roadmap
 -------

 1. Get anita logging channels. (done)
-2. Create a web service to retrieve logs.
+2. Create a web service to retrieve logs. (done)
-   - Provide html, json and markdown formats.

 Contributing
 ------------